Contents

 - Expand the Source Type menu and select SDI.

-- The SDI configuration window opens.
+- The SDI configuration window will display.

 - Click the description field at the top of the window.